 Distance: Chamba to Killar is about 159 km, but keep in mind this is not your regular highway distance.
 The road from Bairagarh to the top of Sach Pass is extremely challenging with sharp hairpin bends, water crossings, and rocky stretches.
 From the pass, the descent to Killar is equally demanding.
 The entire Chamba to Killar stretch can take anywhere between 8 to 12 hours depending on road conditions and your vehicle.

 When it opens: Sach Pass typically opens for small vehicles (SUVs, bikes) by late June or early July, depending on snow clearance by BRO.
 For buses and larger vehicles, the pass usually becomes accessible from mid-July.
-The road remains open until mid-October, sometimes a bit longer if snowfall is delayed.
-I suggest checking road status updates before you finalize your dates.
+In 2026, the PWD reopened the route for light vehicles in late April and later cleared heavy vehicles after restoration work, though this varies year to year.
+The road remains open until around mid-October, sometimes a bit longer if snowfall is delayed.
+Hence, I suggest checking road status updates before you finalize your dates.
 You can read more about the Sach Pass route in my detailed Sach Pass Trip Travel Guide.

 Route 2: Via Keylong-Udaipur (from Manali Side)